 MTV Cribs was a popular show in the early 2000s that took you on a tour of celebrity homes.
 And while we’re not all rich and famous, you can tap into the fun of this by having each team member give a tour of their own homes on Zoom.

 Just make sure to check with your colleagues first to make sure everyone is comfortable with the idea.

 7. Zoom Karaoke

-You might need a couple extra cocktails for this one, but if your team is up for it, you can turn your Zoom happy hour into a karaoke night and let everyone sing along to their favorite songs.
+You might need a couple of extra cocktails for this virtual happy hour idea, but if your team is up for it, turn your Zoom happy hour into a karaoke night and let everyone sing along to their favorite songs.